Tristan816la/Pathfinder/README.md

-# How to run this?
+# How to run this project?
 1. Clone the repo
 2. Run the following commands
 ```